Irma Hünerfauth: Artist's prayer books made of micro electronic scrap

 Hünerfauth is a postwar artist of the so-called "lost generation", whose artworks sold mostly directly to private as well as public collections and thus seldom appeared at international art events or on the auction market during her lifetime.
 The rediscovery of her work allows now a new comprehensive perspective of her artistic oeuvre.

 Since 20 March 2018, two large paintings by Hünerfauth have been displayed at the Städtische Galerie im Lenbachhaus Munich.
 The collection 'I'm a Believer.
 Pop Art and contemporary art from the Lenbachhaus and the KiCo Foundation' shows Hünerfauth's paintings together with works by Rupprecht Geiger and Günter Fruhtrunk, to illustrate painting in Munich of the 1950s and 1960s.

 From 12 April to 28 July 2019, Hünerfauth's work First Love was featured in the group exhibition "Straying from the Line" at the Schinkel Pavillon Berlin together with other women artists Lee Lozano and Betye Saar.

+From 4 June to 3 October 2022 two major works by Hünerfauth, the speaking box To Be Like Grass and the vibration object Isolation, were shown at the 15th edition of the Triennial of Small Sculpture Fellbach under the title The Vibration of Things, an international group exhibition of contemporary women artists curated by Elke aus dem Moore.

+May 19 - Jul 9, 2023.
+Speaking Boxes is the first posthumous solo exhibition of German artist Irma Hünerfauth (1907-1998) at Simian Art Center in Copenhagen curated by Elisa R. Linn and Lennart Wolff with first-ever Headline in the international renowned art magazine Artforum for Irma Hünerfauth by Alice Goodwin ...'
+Together, these kinetic assemblages speak to the crises of pollution and loneliness, industrialization and war, of the second half of the twentieth century, but they feel eerily prescient in their anticipation of the cybernetic systems that are now part of the fabric of our society'...
+Numerous impressions of this exhibition can be found at ArtViewer.

+2024 Mudam Luxembourg, Musée d'Art Moderne Grand-Duc Jean showed the vibration object ’Augen und Glocke’(Eyes and Bell, c.1970) by Irma Hünerfauth at the group exhibition 'Radical Software: Women, Art & Computing‘ besides works by leading postwar women artists like e.g. VALIE EXPORT, Isa Genzken and Rosemarie Trockel among others.
+The exhibition was traveling and 2025 also on view at Kunsthalle Wien.